Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Features/FeatureLayerFeatureService/README.md

 #Feature layer (feature service)

-This sample demonstrates how to consume an Esri feature service using the FeatureLayer.
+This sample demonstrates how to consume an Esri feature service by using a FeatureLayer and a ServiceFeatureTable.

 ![](screenshot.png)